LukeShortCloud/rootpages/src/ansible.rst

 There is also support for Windows modules.
 Ansible is executed on a control node that runs on Linux, using Python.
 A remote connection to WinRM (via HTTPS, by default) is made and then modules are executed remotely using PowerShell commands.
-[2]
+[39]

 The official documentation can be found here:

 -  Latest stable: http://docs.ansible.com/ansible/latest/index.html
 -  Development: http://docs.ansible.com/ansible/devel/index.html

-Sources:

-1. "An Ansible Tutorial."
-2. "Windows Support."

 Editions
 ~~~~~~~~